mantidproject/mantid/docs/source/interfaces/Engineering Diffraction 2.rst

 This custom interface will integrate several tasks related to engineering diffraction.
-In its current state it provides functionality for creating and loading calibration files, and focusing ENGINX run files.
+In its current state it provides functionality for creating and loading calibration files, focusing ENGINX run files, and performing single peak fitting on focused run files.

 This interface is under active development.